Careers at Sea

 Nautical College

-Join us for a sneak peek at all the world-class facilities on offer at this amazing maritime college sitting on England’s beautiful north west coast where all IOMM Cadets will attend, Fleetwood Nautical College
+Join us for a sneak peek at Fleetwood Nautical College – with its world-class facilities, this amazing maritime college sitting on England’s beautiful north west coast and is where all our Cadets attend.

 “The fishermen know that the sea is dangerous and the storm terrible, but they have never found these dangers sufficient reason for remaining ashore.” – Vincent Van Gogh